-The level and form of remuneration (including pay awards and bonuses) for employees of ISL (ILUK's service company) are proposed by the Chief Executive Officer.
+The level and form of remuneration (including pay awards and bonuses) for employees of ISL (ILUK's service company) are proposed by the ISL Chief Executive Officer.
 All employees' pay awards are in the form of regular salaries.
 In particular, no form of sales related commission is paid.
-The pay award and bonuses of the Chief Executive Officer are proposed by the Chair.
-These proposals are reviewed by the Group Counsel to ensure that they are in compliance with laws and regulations and the Group Director to ensure they do not encourage risk taking or misconduct.
+The pay award and bonuses of the IHP Chief Executive Officer are proposed by the Chair of the IHP Board.
+These proposals are reviewed by the Group Counsel to ensure that they are in compliance with laws and regulations and the Group Chief Financial Controller and the Head of Actuarial and Risk to ensure they do not encourage risk taking or misconduct.
 Their recommendations are considered by the Group's Remuneration Committee.

 Historically, the bonus component of remuneration has comprised a fixed percentage of total remuneration.
 A target bonus is set annually by the Group.
 The bonus payable will be reduced from the target level if the Group's performance targets are not met.
 The resulting bonus remuneration is then payable to employees adjusted in line with their individual performance.
-A Share Incentive Plan (that meets HMRC rules) is open to all IntegraFin Group staff, and a Performance Share Plan is open to Senior Managers, and other staff on the discretion of the Chief Executive Officer.
+A Share Incentive Plan (that meets HMRC rules) is open to all IntegraFin Group staff, and a Performance Share Plan is open to Senior Managers, and other staff on the discretion of the IHP Chief Executive Officer.